The promise of falling asleep faster, reducing the time you’re awake in the night, and sleeping for longer would appeal to most people with insomnia.

 There are various different online CBT-I programs which can be accessed and followed from your own home.

-I’ve limited my review to those where a recognized sleep and insomnia expert is involved in the development and running of the programs.
+I’ve limited this list to those where a recognized sleep expert is involved in the development and running of the programs.

 - It took 43% less time to fall asleep.